solvetum/valor-style-guides/contribution/contribution-guidelines.md

 ### Commit message guideline

 #### Important
-* commits without task id (link for asana) are not allowed
+* commits without PivotalTracker task ID (or full-lenght link when using Asana) are not allowed!

 Make the changes to the code and tests and then commit to your branch.
 Be sure to follow the commit message conventions.